Welcome to our Strider ST-4 review. The Strider ST-4 is the latest no-pedal balance bike offered by the popular U.S. based company, Strider.

 Other new features

-The ST-4 possesses new features, and in some cases, improvements over prior models.
+The ST-4 possesses new features, and in some cases, improvements over the ST-2 and ST-3 models.
 These include:

 - New Powder Coat Finish keeps the paint on the bike from chipping away.
 It is more durable.

 - Strider’s ST-4 is adjustable and adaptable.
 Therefore, the bike can grow with your child.
 As the child grows physically, the bike can be altered to accommodate the new height and weight.
-Furthermore, as the child’s biking experience and skills develop, it can be customized with cool accessories to accommodate riding in all terrain situations and daring tricks.
-This adjustability is also ideal for families sharing the bike between different aged siblings – different height and weight.
-Currently, it is equipped with quick-release clamps on its seat post and handlebar, allowing for quick and easy adjustments.
+Furthermore, as the child’s biking experience and skills develop, the ST-4 can be customized with cool accessories to accommodate riding in all terrain situations and daring tricks.
+This adjustability is also ideal for families sharing the bike amongst different aged siblings – different height and weight.
+Currently, the ST-4 is equipped with quick-release clamps on its seat post and handlebar, allowing for quick and easy adjustments.

 - Lightweight and small frame makes it easier for toddlers to carry around and easier to handle while riding.